adtdahal/Austin-Real-Estate/README.md

 ● Which factors contribute the most to housing prices?
 ● Which areas of Austin have more expensive/affordable real estate?
-● Are there certain months when house purchasing activity is the busiest?
+● When is house purchasing activity the busiest?
 ● How has the median housing price changed over time?

 ## Data Set